tldr-pages/tldr/pages/linux/resize2fs.md

 # resize2fs

 > Resize an ext2, ext3 or ext4 filesystem.
-> Does not resize the underlying partition, and the filesystem must be unmounted.
+> Does not resize the underlying partition.

 - Automatically resize a filesystem: